NilFoundation/proof-market-toolchain/gitbook-docs/getting-started/environment-setup.md

 ---
-description: Environment setup for the Proof Market CLI
+description: Environment setup for Proof Market CLI
 ---

 # Environment setup

-This guide describes how to set up packages/libraries required to interact with the Proof Market through the command line.
+This guide describes how to set up packages/libraries required to interact with Proof Market through the command line.

 ## Dependencies